embark-framework/embark-site/source/docs/plugin_reference.md

 - `process`: `function` that will be executed to process the command.
 The `function` receives two parameters:
   - `command`: The `string` command that the user entered
   - `callback`: Callback `function` to be called at the end of the process
-    - This callback takes one parameter which is the output of the command.
+    - This callback takes two parameters.
+The first an error, the second the output of the command.
 The output will be displayed in the console

 <pre><code class="javascript">module.exports = function(embark) {
   embark.registerConsoleCommand({